Creating a perfect blog post is so much more than slapping a few hundred words on a document and uploading it to your website.

 The actual photos you use also play a huge role in reader engagement and can result in a positive or negative outcome depending on the quality of the image.

 Incorporating high-quality photos into your blog post adds to your credibility.
+It’s a key element when it comes to how to write a blog post.

-How many times have you been on a website only to click the “back” button when you see they have super low quality photos?
+How many times have you been on a website only to click the “back” button when you see they have super low-quality photos?
 If you’re like the rest of us, probably a lot.

 Not having great photos shows people that the rest of your website may not be high quality, either.
 Thankfully, there are a ton of places you can find high quality photos in your niche for free.